Find out more here!

 Rumors often start on the patient groups, and I usually just note them, and do nothing.
 But one rumor which continues is that Armour tablets by Forest Labs seem to be back to the old formulation.
 One gal emailed me and said her bottle seemed to contain both the newly reformulated Armour (harder, unable to do sublingually) and the older version (softer, can be done sublingually.
 What’s that about??
 It’s odd.

-• Sign up for notifications about my STTM blog posts by looking to the left and under the links, right on the blog post page here.
+• Sign up for notifications about my STTM blog posts at the bottom of any page on STTM.

 • Appreciate STTM?
 Please contribute to STTM’s hosting fees, which are growing.
 Go here.